 ACADEMIC SUSPENSION.
 You will be suspended if your term average drops below 0.50 your first semester or below 1.00 subsequent semesters.
 You will also be suspended if you fail to clear academic alert within one term, unless you entered MCC on alert as a first-time in college student or a transfer student with less than fourteen hours, in which case you must clear alert in two semesters.
 If you are suspended for the first time, you may appeal to the Academic Life Committee through the Office of the Academic Dean for immediate reinstatement.
-Prior to having your appeal heard by the committee, you must take a vocational aptitude test in the Career Counseling Center.
+Prior to having your appeal heard by the committee, you should take a vocational aptitude test available from the Office of the Dean of Students.
 Academic suspension is for one term.

 AUDIT.
 If you wish to take a course without college credit and without the responsibilities of normally required assignments and such faculty services as the grading of papers, you may choose to audit.
 In order to assure the reduced tuition charges for audits, indicate audit in the modifier section of your registration form.
-Audit students must satisfy all course prerequisites or obtain special approval of the instructor and the Academic Dean prior to the beginning of the semester in which such an audit course is desired.
+Audit students must satisfy all course prerequisites or obtain special approval of the instructor and the Academic Dean prior to the beginning of the semester.